reagent-project/reagent-project.github.io/README.md

 ## License & Copyright

-Copyright (C) 2014 Alexander Petrov, Michael S. Klishin, Zack Maril.
+Copyright (C) 2014 The Reagent Team

 Distributed under the Eclipse Public License, the same as Clojure.